qemus/qemu-helios/readme.md

 The core transport used by Helios is **Venus**, Mesa's virtual Vulkan implementation.

-Venus serializes Vulkan operations in the guest and sends them through virtio-gpu.
-On the host, virglrenderer decodes those commands and submits equivalent work to the native Vulkan driver.
+Venus serializes Vulkan operations in the guest and sends them through `virtio-gpu`.
+On the host, `virglrenderer` decodes those commands and submits equivalent work to the native Vulkan driver.

 For Direct3D workloads, Helios uses the same principle by translating Direct3D into Vulkan before it enters the Venus transport.